-The bill amends Section 193.005(e-1) of the Health and Safety Code to enhance the medical certification requirements on death certificates related to controlled substance overdoses.
-It mandates that if a toxicology examination reveals a controlled substance in lethal amounts, the death certificate must include either "Fentanyl Poisoning" or "Fentanyl Toxicity" if the substance is from Penalty Group 1-B. Additionally, it introduces the term "Controlled Substance Overdose" for cases involving other controlled substances, requiring the type of substance to be specified if ascertainable, provided that the toxicology results and autopsy findings support this classification.
+The bill, H.B.
+No. 2845, amends Section 193.005(e-1) of the Health and Safety Code to enhance the medical certification requirements on death certificates related to controlled substance overdoses.
+The new language mandates that if a toxicology examination reveals a controlled substance in the decedent's body that is lethal, the death certificate must include either "Fentanyl Poisoning" or "Fentanyl Toxicity" if the substance is from Penalty Group 1-B. Additionally, it introduces the term "Controlled Substance Overdose" for cases involving other controlled substances, requiring the type of substance to be specified if ascertainable.

 Statutes affected: